thycotic-ps/secretserver/discovery/azure-tenant/readme.md

 ######################################
-# This method does not function with Secret Server.
+# This method might require additional configureation with Secret Server.
 # USE AT YOUR OWN RISK
 # NO SUPPORT IS PROVIDED
 ######################################